$3M Loan Allows Montreal, ME & Atlantic Railway to Continue Operations Through Sales Process, Rehire U.S. & Canadian Workers

 Canadian Affiliate Gets Extension Through Feb., 1 2014

-Bernstein Shur attorney Robert Keach, the trustee appointed to operate Montreal, Maine and Atlantic Railway through its bankruptcy, announced that the railway closed a $3 million loan from Camden National Bank last Friday.
+Bernstein Shur attorney Robert Keach, the trustee appointed to operate Montreal, ME and Atlantic Railway through its bankruptcy, announced that the railway closed a $3 million loan from Camden National Bank last Friday.
 The loan funding begins immediately and allows the railroad to operate stably and safely into 2014.
 As a consequence of the financing, among other factors, the railway’s Canadian affiliate received an extension of operational authority in Canada until February 1, 2014.
-On Friday, the Bankruptcy Court in Bangor, Maine, also approved an arrangement between the trustee and the Federal Railroad Administration to fund the costs of the bankruptcy case.
+On Friday, the Bankruptcy Court in Bangor, ME, also approved an arrangement between the trustee and the Federal Railroad Administration to fund the costs of the bankruptcy case.

 With the loan in place, all U.S. and Canadian road trains will be staffed by two-man crews, regardless of cargo, resulting in increased employment.
 Since October 1, a dozen U.S. employees and nine Canadian employees have been rehired and are back at work.
 It’s expected that three more U.S. workers and four more workers in Canada will be rehired.
 Stephen Matteo, senior vice president of commercial banking at Camden National Bank said, “Getting people back to work gives our bank a strong sense of community pride.
-Keeping the railway running safely is good for the people and economies of Maine, the Northeast and Eastern Canada.”
+Keeping the railway running safely is good for the people and economies of ME, the Northeast and Eastern Canada.”

 The loan permits the railway to continue to operate and generate increased revenue during the sale process.
 The safe and continued railway operation is expected to increase the sales price and ultimately benefit claimants, including victims of the Lac Megantic derailment.
 “This financing will allow us to operate comfortably through a reasonable and thorough sale process,” said Keach.
 “This is particularly fortunate given the high level of interest.”